-Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.
+Centers for Medicare & Medicaid Services (CMS) - The federal agency that administers Medicare.

-Chronic-Care Special Needs Plan - C-SNPs are SNPs that restrict enrollment to MA eligible people who have specific severe or chronic diseases.
+Chronic-Care Special Needs Plan (C-SNP) - C-SNPs are SNPs that restrict enrollment to MA eligible people who have specific severe and chronic diseases.

 Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs after you pay any deductibles.